abajwa-hw/ambari-workshops/blueprints-demo-security.md

 cd tmpdir*

-#edit the blueprint to add custom COMPONENT names (not service name) e.g. XXX_MASTER.
+#edit the blueprint to add custom COMPONENT names (not service name) e.g. XXX_MASTER and configurations.
 You can use sample blueprints provided below to see how to add the custom services.
 vi blueprint.json

 #edit cluster file if needed